-1) Explain the HLA nomenclature.

-2) Describe the organization and polymorphism of the human major histocompatibility complex (MHC), including HLA class I. II. and III genes.

-3) Describe the basic function, protein structure, and cell expression of HLA class I and class II gene products.

-4) Explain the levels of HLA matching required for solid organ and hematopoietic stem cell transplantation.

-5) Given HLA typings for a donor and recipient, provide an interpretation of matching for graft versus host (GVH) and host verses graft (HVG).

-6) Describe the clinical presentations and basic mechanisms of solid organ rejection.
+- 1. Explain the HLA nomenclature. - 2.
+Describe the organization and polymorphism of the human major histocompatibility complex (MHC), including HLA class I, II, and III genes. - 3.
+Describe the basic function, protein structure, and cell expression of HLA class I and class II gene products. - 4.
+Explain the levels of HLA matching required for solid organ and hematopoietic stem cell transplantation. - 5.
+Given HLA typings for a donor and recipient, provide an interpretation of matching for graft versus host (GVH) and host verses graft (HVG). - 6.
+Describe the clinical presentations and basic mechanisms of solid organ rejection.

-7. Explain serology-based and DNA-based HLA typing techniques.

-8) Describe the testing platforms used to detect the presence of HLA antibody in a patient's serum.

-9) Given a pre-transplant serum sample, determine which HLA specificities should be: (a) entered into UNOS as avoids, (b) monitored for crossmatch reactivity, and (c) expected to give a negative crossmatch.

-10) Given a post-transplant serum sample, determine if the recipient may be at risk for antibody-mediated rejection.
-11) Given an HLA typing, provide a risk interpretation for HLA-related disease susceptibility.

-12) Demonstrate familiarity with standards for histocompatibility and reporting set forth by United Network for Organ Sharing (UNOS).
-American Society of Histocompatibility and Immunogenetics (ASHI), National Marrow Donor Program (NMDP), and the College of American Pathologists (CAP).

-13) Describe the HLA testing algorithm and interpret test results for risk of rejection for solid organ transplantation, including living and deceased donor workups.

-14) Describe the HLA test algorithm used for hematopoietic stem cell/bone marrow transplantation, including related and unrelated donors workups; and determine risk of GVHD and HVGD.

-15) Interpret chimerism testing results to determine success of engraftment/disease relapse after an allogeneic HSC transplant.

-16) Explain the algorithm used to evaluate patients that are refractory to platelet transfusions.

-17) Briefly explain quality control, quality assurance, and quality improvement initiatives for histocompatibility laboratory services.

-18) Describe the basic operation of a regional organ procurement organization (OPO) and its relationship with the histocompatibility laboratory.

-19) Describe some of the major ethical issues in tissue and organ transplantation (e.g., confidentiality, informed consent, living- related and -unrelated organ donation, etc.).
+The University of New Mexico School of Medicine 2021-2022 Phase III Clerkship Catalog

+- 8. Describe the testing platforms used to detect the presence of HLA antibody in a patient's serum. - 9.
+Given a pre-transplant serum sample, determine which HLA specificities should be: (a) entered into UNOS as avoids, (b) monitored for crossmatch reactivity, and (c) expected to give a negative crossmatch. - 10.
+Given a post-transplant serum sample, determine if the recipient may be at risk for antibody-mediated rejection. - 11.
+Given an HLA typing, provide a risk interpretation for HLA-related disease susceptibility. - 12.
+Demonstrate familiarity with standards for histocompatibility and reporting set forth by United Network for Organ Sharing (UNOS), American Society of Histocompatibility and Immunogenetics (ASHI), National Marrow Donor Program (NMDP), and the College of American Pathologists (CAP). - 13.
+Describe the HLA testing algorithm and interpret test results for risk of rejection for solid organ transplantation, including living and deceased donor workups. - 14.
+Describe the HLA test algorithm used for hematopoietic stem cell/bone marrow transplantation, including related and unrelated donors workups; and determine risk of GVHD and HVGD. - 15.
+Interpret chimerism testing results to determine success of engraftment/disease relapse after an allogeneic HSC transplant. - 16.
+Explain the algorithm used to evaluate patients that are refractory to platelet transfusions. - 17.
+Briefly explain quality control, quality assurance, and quality improvement initiatives for histocompatibility laboratory services. - 18.
+Describe the basic operation of a regional organ procurement organization (OPO) and its relationship with the histocompatibility laboratory. - 19.
+Describe some of the major ethical issues in tissue and organ transplantation (e.g., confidentiality, informed consent, living- related and -unrelated organ donation, etc.).